it-dept-cis/Essential-Guide-to-Election-Security/STYLEGUIDE.md

 * Unless grammatically problematic, use 'actor' or 'threat actor' rather than 'attacker' or 'adversary'.
 * Unless factually problematic, use EI-ISAC rather than CIS when referring to what 'we' do.
+* The singular possessive of CIS is CIS's.

 ## ReST Files